NIVANorge/teotil2/pages/06_statistical_relationships.md

 [H^+] = 10^{-pH} \quad \quad \quad (10)
 $$

-When this is done, the relationships on the scatter plots are all approximately linear, suggesting multiple linear regression as an appropriate tool for further analysis.
+When this is done, relationships on the scatter plots are all approximately linear, suggesting multiple linear regression as an appropriate tool for further analysis.

 ### 3.3.2.
 Multiple linear regression